IVRPowers/blog/content/post/coding/webphonebutton-website.md

 ## Step 2: Available configurations

-It is possible to configure some parameters to give your button a custom style: Design, horizontal align and main color.
+It is possible to configure some parameters to give your button a custom style: design, horizontal align and main color.

-**Webphone URL:** The URL to the webphone to open
+**Webphone URL:** URL to the webphone to open

 **Design selection:** top, top-corner, middle, bottom

 **Horizontal align:** left, right

-**Color:** You can insert any color code that is compatible with HTML and CSS
+**Color:** you can insert any color code that is compatible with HTML and CSS

 ## Step 3: Customizing our button